weeds to target late summer and fall

 AN ENCORE VISIT to my public-radio show and podcast by Teri Dunn Chace, author of “How to Eradicate Invasive Plants,” happened just in the nick, I do believe.
 Late summer and fall turn out to be the best time for getting the upper hand over a wide range of common weeds, including Japanese knotweed, ragweed, Ailanthus, bindweed, curly dock and more, so I was relieved to have Teri join me again to chart a focused course of action.
-Get her tips, enter to win her book—and just listen in as we gripe about weeds, and grapple with them together.
+Listen in or just read on as we gripe about weeds, and grapple with them together.

 No matter what weed you are facing, if it’s flowering or setting seed now, be sure to behead it: mow it down, harvest the blooms for bouquets, or otherwise prevent a successful sexual reproduction cycle.